vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

 interval.
 Even the default phase step is $ff rather than $100.
 Music curves sustain their loop until key-off, then enter the release tail at the next point boundary; they do not derive their hold time from the next note's duration.
-A track end keys off and plays any finite GAIN release tail before closing its last note.
+A track end keys off and plays any finite GAIN release tail.
 These curves cover vibrato, tremolo, pan motion, and sample switching.
 The DSP continues to use GAIN rather than hardware ADSR.

 Tracks start with note zero, volume 127, multiplier 255, priority 64, and fixed voice equal to their logical index.
 Attacks latch pan and volume settings.
 Pan is clamped to 0–100 after applying its signed offset.
 The initial master level is 127/128; the two default GAIN multipliers each use 255/256.
-Echo presets retain the shared global state, while DSP register fades are represented by their target settings.
+Echo presets update shared global DSP state.

-The hardware orders tracks by priority and allocates eight voices.
+The driver orders tracks by priority and allocates eight DSP voices.
 Allocation mode bit 3 selects a fixed voice, bit 4 disables allocation, bit 1 requires an idle voice, and bit 0 requires a strictly lower priority when stealing.
 Masked searches can rotate and leave several voices sounding for one logical track.
-Fixed assignments and single-voice masks are supported, including handoffs between logical tracks.
-Retired notes close at the handoff frame.
-Rotating allocation and changes that would overlap voices on one logical track emit explicit diagnostics.
-Physical sample-phase continuity across a track handoff, ENDX-based priority changes, and priority-dependent ordering of simultaneous global commands are not reproduced.

 ## Instruments and physical envelopes